-The areas of responsibility for maintenance of the sanitary drain are shown in the diagram below.
+The areas of responsibility for maintenance of the sanitary drain are shown in the diagram below or for more detailed information, see the fact sheet.

 We acknowledge concerns from customers who have internal property copper failures.
 It is important that plumbers provide the right advice to customers when they experience plumbing issues.